maarten-pennings/P2000/readme.md

 ![Tangent](images/grafiek-tangent.jpg)

-The feature that I liked best is that the program allowed one to zoom-in on the graph by drawing a box of interest.
+The feature that I liked best is that the program allowed one to zoom-in on the graph (or out) by drawing a "box of interest".

 ### LLIST

-The easiest way to transfer it to PC is the `LLIST`.
+The easiest way to transfer GRAFIEK to PC is by using the `LLIST` command.
-Once again, I connected my P2000T with a serial to USB cable to my PC, and recorded the [log](grafiek/grafiek.llist.1.log).
-I did a slight hand editing:
+Once again, I connected my P2000T with a serial-to-USB cable to my PC, and recorded the [log](grafiek/grafiek.llist.1.log).
+I did some light hand editing:

-- removing the 6 empty lines every 66 lines
+- I removed the 6 empty lines that occur every 66 lines.
-- remove line breaks for BASIC lines exceeding 80 characters
+- I removed line breaks for BASIC lines exceeding 80 characters.

 This results in [llist log](grafiek/grafiek.llist.2.log).